 Race discrimination includes discrimination based on “traits historically associated with race, including hair texture, hair type, and protective hairstyles such as braids, locks, and twists.”

 Covered employers.
-Effective July 1, 2020, employers with 15 or more employees are covered.
+Employers with 15 or more employees are covered.
 However, employers with more than 5 employees are covered for purposes of unlawful discharge of an employee based on race, color, religion, national origin, status as a veteran, sex, sexual orientation, gender identity, marital status, pregnancy, or childbirth or related medical conditions (including lactation) (VA Stat.
 Sec.
-2.2-3903).
+2.2-3905).
 Employers with more than 5 but fewer than 20 employees are prohibited from discharging an employee based on age.
 A former employee may bring a civil action in a general district or circuit court for a discriminatory discharge.

 • Fail or refuse to hire, discharge, or otherwise discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment based on a protected characteristic;